-- check for chain wear, correct tension and rear wheel alignment; tension should be adjusted as specified in the machine's handbook; the drive chain should be lubricated to ensure excessive wear doesn't take place
+- check for chain wear, put right tension and rear wheel alignment; tension should be adjusted as set in the machine's handbook; the drive chain should be lubricated to make sure too much wear doesn't take place

-- correct the tyre pressure settings which can be found in owner's manual
+- put right the tyre pressure settings which can be found in owner's manual

-- ensure that handle bars are free to move smoothly from full left lock to full right lock without any control cables being stretched, trapped or pinched and without any snagging between moving and fixed parts
+- make sure that handle bars are free to move smoothly from full left lock to full right lock without any control cables being stretched, trapped or pinched and without any snagging between moving and fixed parts

 - check that each tyre has a tread depth of at least 1 mm

 Check the owner's manual for your vehicle

 Information on how to do these tasks is contained in the vehicle owner's manual supplied with the vehicle.
 This manual will also cover any other additional maintenance activities that are recommended for your vehicle.
 Service intervals vary from manufacturer to manufacturer and vehicle to vehicle, depending on type of vehicle and type of engine.

 Taking the annual MOT test or goods vehicle test will make sure that your vehicle, over a certain age, is checked at least once a year to see that it complies with key roadworthiness and environmental requirements.

 After performing maintenance on your vehicle, you will need to consider how you will dispose of engine oil, other fluids, batteries, tyres and so on.
 Careless disposal of these items can cause pollution to the environment.